Behavioral Medicine Track

 Core Curricular Components:

 The Behavioral Science Track will utilize Middlesex Hospital’s Family Advocacy Program, Center for Behavioral Health, psychiatric day treatment programs and inpatient unit, as well as the Crisis Assessment and Triage Service.
-Additionally, residents may obtain training in a variety of mental health programs in central Connecticut including Rushford Center and Connecticut Valley Hospital.
+Additionally, residents may obtain training in a variety of mental health programs in central Connecticut including Rushford Center, Connecticut Valley Hospital, Harford Hospital, Yale New Haven Dispensaries, Advanced Diagnostics Pain Center in New Haven, CT Spine Institute, CT Center for ADHD and Attention Disorders, Modern Behavioral Care, and The Institute of Living Eating Disorders Program.

 Why Four Years?